Most patients worry their doctors will give them crap. But the folks who see Dr. Neil Stollman are absolutely begging for it.

 Stollman blends feces from a healthy, prescreened donor into a nightmarish smoothie, and patients receive the concoction rectally.
 It’s not fun by any means, but microbes from the donor stool quickly take up residence in the patients’ guts, bringing the microbiome back into balance and sometimes saving their lives.

 Scientists are beginning to recognize how important it is for humans to take care of the trillions of tiny microbes that call our bodies home.
 They’ve spent years studying how these bacteria influence everything from autism to acid reflux to types 1 and 2 diabetes.

-Microbiome researchers are concluding that our microbial makeup can change over time, at least to some degree.
+Microbiome researchers are concluding that our microbial makeup can , at least to some degree.
 We can get under the hood by tinkering with our diet, changing the way we give birth, and deciding how many probiotics and antibiotics we take.

 FMTs are, right now, one of the only really direct ways to modulate the microbiome, and they’ve only been shown safe and effective for C. diff infections.
 But Stollman believes as the science gets more precise, doctors will design bacterial cocktails tailor-made for each patient and each illness.

 “I’m going to be out of the fecal transplant business very soon,” he said.
 “In a few years we’ll be able to put your fecal sample in a processor and say, ‘Mrs. So-and-So needs a jar of X, a vial of Y, a jigger of Z.’ A fecal transplant is a shotgun version of that.”